ehmicky/modern-errors/docs/plugins.md

   [static methods](#staticmethodsmethodname) are called

 `full` is a boolean parameter indicating whether the `options` might still be partial.
-It is `false` in the first case above, `true` in the others.
+It is `false` in the first stage above, `true` in the others.

 When `full` is `false`, any logic validating required properties should be skipped.
 The same applies to properties depending on each other.